zastavnitskiy/state-as-querystring/README.md

 ## Usage
 Idea is simple.
 When state in initiated, we read it from the query string.
 Whenever it changes, we write it to the query string.
-This keeps start between page views and allows sharing screen.
+This keeps start between page views and allows sharing urls of a given state.

 ### React example
 ```javascript